When do I need to stand up?

 Our services involve singing because we believe it’s a great way to worship God together.
 We encourage you to give it a go, but there is no pressure for you to do so.
 Sometimes our worship band lead sung worship.
 At other times we have a pianist.

 The song words are projected on a screen.
 For many songs, large print books are available; please ask one of the people handing out books at the front door.
 The song numbers are on the boards at the front.

 Do I need to know the prayers?

 Prayers are usually lead from an individual at the front for you to join in quiet reflection.
-Sometimes we say prayers together – you are welcome to listen instead.
-The words will usually be on the screen or explained by the person leading the prayers
+Sometimes we say prayers out loud together – you are always welcome to listen instead.
+The words will be on the screen or explained by the person leading the prayers

 Do I need to give any money?

 No. If you would like to give a monetary gift, there is a contactless machine and place for cash at the back of the church.

 There’s no dress code for attending our church services, come as you are.

 What if I don’t know anyone?

 We have a welcome team at the door to greet you when you arrive.
 And there’s tea and coffee which you can take into the service.
 The welcome team can answer any questions you have, help you find a seat, and introduce you to someone if you’d like.